moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 **Main Success Scenario:**
 1. The content creator navigates to the login page.
-2. The content creator enters their email/username and password.
+2. The content creator enters their email and password.
 3. The content creator clicks "Login."
 4. The system validates credentials.
 5. The system authenticates the content creator and redirects to the dashboard.